espressif/idf-eclipse-plugin/README.md

 <a name="appLvlTracing"></a>
 # Application Level Tracing

 ESP-IDF provides a useful feature for program behavior analysis called [Application Level Tracing](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/api-guides/app_trace.html?).
-IDF-Eclipse plugin has UI, that allows using `start tracing`, `stop tracing` commands and process received data.
-To familiarize yourself with this library, you can use the [app_trace_to_host](https://github.com/espressif/esp-idf/tree/master/examples/system/app_trace_to_host) project.
-This project can be created from the plugin itself:
+IDF-Eclipse plugin has UI, that allows the use of start, and stop tracing commands and process received data.
+To familiarize yourself with this library, you can use the [app_trace_to_host](https://github.com/espressif/esp-idf/tree/release/v5.0/examples/system/app_trace_to_host) project or the [app_trace_basic](https://github.com/espressif/esp-idf/tree/release/v5.1/examples/system/app_trace_basic) project if you are using esp-idf 5.1 and higher.
+These projects can be created from the plugin itself:
 ![](docs/images/AppLvlTracing_1.png)

 Before you start using application-level tracing, it is important to create a debug configuration for the project where you must select the board you are using in order to successfully start the OpenOCD server.